-Cybersecurity Risks - Cybersecurity is a generic term used to describe the technology, processes, and practices designed to protect networks, systems, computers, programs and data from "hacking" by other computer users, other unauthorized access, denial of service or malicious acts targeting networks, systems, computers, programs and data and the resulting damage and disruption of hardware and software systems, loss or corruption of data or business as well as misappropriation of confidential information.
-Information security risks for financial institutions are significant, in part, because of the proliferation of new technologies to conduct financial transactions and the increased sophistication and activities of organized crime, hackers, terrorists and other external parties, including foreign state actors.
-A breach of security also can adversely affect the ability to effect transactions, service clients and manage exposure to risk.
-Cyberattacks include, among other items, stealing or corrupting data maintained online or digitally, preventing legitimate users from accessing information or services on a website, releasing confidential information without authorization and causing operational disruption.
+Cybersecurity Risks - Cybersecurity is a generic term used to describe the technology, processes, and practices designed to protect networks, systems, computers, programs, and data from "hacking" by other computer users, other unauthorized access, denial of service, or malicious acts targeting networks, systems, computers, programs, and data and the resulting damage and disruption of hardware and software systems, loss or corruption of data or business as well as misappropriation of confidential information.
+Information security risks for financial institutions are significant, in part, because of the proliferation of new technologies to conduct financial transactions and the increased sophistication and activities of organized crime, hackers, terrorists, and other external parties, including foreign state actors.
+A breach of security also can adversely affect the ability to effect transactions, service clients, and manage exposure to risk.
+Cyberattacks include, among other items, stealing or corrupting data maintained online or digitally, preventing legitimate users from accessing information or services on a website, releasing confidential information without authorization, and causing operational disruption.
 Successful cyberattacks against Confluence or third-party service providers can adversely affect business operations.

-While the firm employs resources to protect assets/information, the firm cannot guarantee the protection of all such information, nor assure against all related losses in consideration of the real and evolving cybersecurity risks.
+While the firm employs resources to protect assets and personally identifiable information, the firm cannot guarantee the protection of all such information, nor assure against all related losses in consideration of the real and evolving cybersecurity risks.
 An event that results in the loss of information would require the firm to reconstruct lost data or reimburse clients for data and credit monitoring services, which could be costly and have a negative impact on our business and reputation.
 Further, even if not directed at the firm, attacks on financial or other institutions important to the overall functioning of the financial system or on counterparties could affect, directly or indirectly, aspects of Confluence's business.
-If a cybersecurity breach were to occur, Confluence can incur substantial costs, including those associated with forensic analysis of the origin and scope of the breach, increased and upgraded cybersecurity, investment losses from sabotaged trading systems, identity theft, unauthorized use of proprietary information, litigation, adverse investor reaction, the dissemination of confidential and proprietary information and reputational damage.
+If a cybersecurity breach were to occur, Confluence can incur substantial costs, including those associated with forensic analysis of the origin and scope of the breach, increased and upgraded cybersecurity, investment losses from sabotaged trading systems, identity theft, unauthorized use of proprietary information, litigation, adverse investor reaction, the dissemination of confidential and proprietary information, and reputational damage.
+The techniques to obtain unauthorized access to data, disable or degrade service, or sabotage systems change frequently and can be difficult to detect for long periods of time.

 Confluence maintains a disaster recovery plan designed to reasonably ensure the essential business functions of the firm are promptly restored in the event of a disaster event.
-While the firm strives to establish and maintain comprehensive processes, the firm cannot ensure it will be able to continue business operations in the event of every disaster event, given the unknown nature and scope of future disaster events, which could include acts of war, terrorism, accidents and sabotage.
+While the firm strives to establish and maintain comprehensive processes, the firm cannot ensure it will be able to continue business operations in the event of every disaster event, given the unknown nature and scope of future disaster events, which could include floods, fires, tornadoes, hurricanes, earthquakes, acts of war, terrorism, accidents, and sabotage.